OpenBB-finance/OpenBB/openbb_platform/CONTRIBUTING.md

 After finalizing your models, you need to make them visible to the Openbb Platform.
 This is done by adding the `Fetcher` to the `__init__.py` file of the `<your_package_name>/<your_module_name>` folder as part of the [`Provider`](platform/provider/openbb_provider/abstract/provider.py).

-Any command, using the `Fetcher` class you've just defined, will be calling the `transform_query`, `extract_data` and `transform_data` methods under the hood in order to get the data and output it do the end user.
+Any command, that uses the `Fetcher` class you've just defined, will be calling the `transform_query`, `extract_data` and `transform_data` methods under the hood in order to get the data and output it do the end user.

 If you're not sure what's a command and why is it even using the `Fetcher` class, follow along!